 Excel’s TRIM function removes leading spaces, trailing spaces, and multiple spaces from the middle (known as an inner trim) of a text string.
 It’s an excellent function for cleaning dirty data.

-Power Query’s Trim function, by comparison, only removes leading and trailing spaces; the spaces in the middle of the string remain.
+However, Power Query’s Trim function, by comparison, only removes leading and trailing spaces.
+The spaces in the middle of the string remain.

-It’s very rare we would ever want multiple spaces within a text string, yet they are not uncommon when dealing with dirty data.
-So, how can we get Power Query to replicate Excel’s capabilities?
+It’s rare we would ever want multiple spaces within a text string, yet they are not uncommon when dealing with dirty data.
+Therefore, the question is, how can we get Power Query to replicate Excel’s TRIM function capabilities?

 Find and replace to remove double spaces

-One option to solve this problem is to repeatedly use the replace values step on a text string until all the excess spaces have been removed.
+One option to solve this problem is to replace values.
+We can repeatedly use the replace values transformation on a column of text string until all the excess spaces have been removed.

 To do this:

-- In the Replace Values box, enter double spaces in the Value to Find box, and a single space in the Replace with box
+• In the Replace Values box, enter a double space in the Value to Find box, and a single space in the Replace with box.

-If you have more than 3 spaces together, this will not remove all instances of excess spaces.
-Therefore, we need to repeat this action until all excess spaces have been removed.
+If we have more than 3 spaces together, this will not remove all instances of excess spaces.
+Therefore, we need to repeat this action repeatedly until all excess spaces are removed.

-While this method works, what if we refresh and there are 5 spaces or 8 spaces together?
+While this method works, what if we refresh and there are 5 spaces, 8 spaces, or 23 spaces together?
 We just don’t know many times to undertake the transformation to ensure it provides the correct result.
 Instead, we need to find a better option.

-We want to remove double spaces in Power Query with a single transformation, no matter how many spaces there are.
+Our goal is to remove double spaces in a column using a single Power Query transformation.
+It should not matter how many spaces there are.
 For this, we will use a custom function.

-There are two approaches to creating custom functions in Power Query:
+There are two main approaches to creating custom functions in Power Query:

-For a more detailed guide on creating custom functions, check out this post: Power Query – Custom Functions
+For a more detailed guide on creating custom functions, check out this post: How to use Power Query Custom Functions

 Power Query functions